breaking free from the fashion schedule with this is the uniform | read | i-D

-Basically myself and the team are spending the next month at The Old Shoreditch Station -- and not just to drink!
+Basically myself and the team are spending the next month at The Old Shoreditch Station — and not just to drink!
 We've curated a This Is The Uniform space, which houses new collection pieces, archive garments, and a selection of workshops based on hand stitching and modern craft.
-We'll bethere from Wednesday to Sunday each week until 4 June and we'll be offering a complimentary hand stitched monogram service which can be applied to our trademark tracksuits, stitched on site.
-As a designer, I've always enjoyed all creative aspects of the running of the brand -- creating a space and meeting my customers seemed like the next natural step.
+We'll be there from Wednesday to Sunday each week until June 4 — and we'll be offering a complimentary hand stitched monogram service which can be applied to our trademark tracksuits, stitched on site.
+As a designer, I've always enjoyed all creative aspects of running the brand — creating a space and meeting my customers seemed like the next natural step.

-You said in your very nicely worded press release that the plan for This Is The Uniform in 2017 is to disrupt… What do you mean by this?
+You said in your nicely worded press release that the plan for This Is The Uniform in 2017 is to disrupt.
+What do you mean by this?

 Has discarding the traditional fashion schedule changed your work at all?

-And political party… Well I think the brand, and my work as a designer, is led by surroundings, people, culture and political climate, and at the moment, there are times when I think all the clothes should be black.
-As a northerner now living in London, I have an interesting view of what now seems like a clearly defined North/South divide -- at least politically.
-Most of my family are still in the north, and I have recently realised I have a very London-centric viewpoint after spending ten years in the city that I now love.
-I believe London is the most amazing melting pot of individuals -- and it works incredibly well, but it is very hard in some areas of the north in terms of low aspiration and opportunities for young creatives, we can learn from each other.
+And political party...
+Well, I think the brand, and my work as a designer, is led by surroundings, people, culture, and political climate.
+And at the moment there are times when I think all the clothes should be black.
+As a northerner now living in London, I have an interesting view of what now seems like a clearly defined North/South divide — at least politically.
+Most of my family are still in the North, and I have recently realized I have a very London-centric viewpoint after spending ten years in the city that I now love.
+I believe London is the most amazing melting pot of individuals and it works incredibly well, but it is very hard in some areas of the North in terms of low aspiration and opportunities for young creatives.
+We can learn from each other.

 What would your party manifesto be?